-- Superposition states that the voltage across (or current through) an element in a linear circuit is the algebraic sum of the voltage across (or currents through) that element due to EACH independent source acting alone. - The principle of superposition helps us to analyze a linear circuit with more than one independent source by calculating the contribution of each independent source separately.

-- Steps to Apply Superposition Principle:

-- 1. Turn off all indep. sources except one source.
-Find the output (v or i) due to that active source using techniques in Chapters 2 & 3. - 2.
+- Superposition states that the voltage across (or current through) an element in a linear circuit is the algebraic sum of the voltage across (or currents through) that element due to EACH independent source acting alone. - The principle of superposition helps us to analyze a linear circuit with more than one independent source by calculating the contribution of each independent source separately. - Steps to Apply Superposition Principle: - 1.
+Turn off all indep. sources except one source.
+Find the output (v or i) due to that active source using techniques from earlier in the course. - 2.
 Repeat Step 1 for each of the other indep. sources. - 3.
 Find total contribution by adding all contributions from indep. sources.

 Note: In Step 1, this implies that we replace every voltage source by 0 V (or a short circuit), and every current source by 0 A (or an open circuit).

-Dependent sources are left intact because they are controlled by others?
+Dependent sources are left intact because they are controlled by others.7

-Example: Find $I_o$ using the concept of source transformation.
+Example: Find v_o using the concept of source transformation.

-- Like series-parallel combination and wye-delta transformation, source transformation is another tool for simplifying circuits. - An equivalent circuit is one whose v-i characteristics are identical with the original circuit. - A source transformation is the process of replacing a voltage source $v_s$ in series with a resistor R by a current source $i_s$ in parallel with a resistor R, and vice versa.
+- Like series-parallel combination and wye-delta transformation, source transformation is another tool for simplifying circuits. - An equivalent circuit is one whose v-i characteristics are identical with the original circuit. - A source transformation is the process of replacing a voltage source v_s in series with a resistor R by a current source i_s in parallel with a resistor R, and vice versa.

-- The arrow of the current source is directed toward the positive terminal of the voltage source. - ✓ The source transformation is not possible when R = 0for voltage source and R = ∞ for current source.
+- ✓ The arrow of the current source is directed toward the positive terminal of the voltage source. - ✓ The source transformation is not possible when R = 0 for voltage source and $R = \infty$ for current source.
+10

-A voltage source $v_s$ connected in series with a resistor $R_s$ and a current source $i_s$ is connected in parallel with a resistor $R_p$ are equivalent circuits provided that
+A voltage source v_s connected in series with a resistor R_s and a current source i_s is connected in parallel with a resistor R_p are equivalent circuits provided that